 We are the Lawson Family…Our family has been living with FA for seven years now.
 In May 2010, my son, Wesley Lawson, was diagnosed with Friedreichs Ataxia (FA)

 Wes was 16 years old.
 When he was 12 years old he started developing symptoms such as loss of balance and coordination.
 He was very athletic.
 He played Travel Baseball for the Bandits & the Renegades.
 His skills diminished to the point that he couldn’t play anymore.
 It took four years and several Dr. appointments/testing to get a diagnosis.
 Riley Children’s Hospital did genetic testing and Wes was diagnosed with FA and HCM (Hypertrophic Cardiomyopathy).
 There is no cure or treatment and it’s progressive.

 His Neurologist said that he would be in a wheelchair within 10 years.
 Wes is now 23 and can no longer walk on his own.
 Everyday tasks that we all take for granted have become difficult for him.

 Wes is a Father.
 His son Lucas is five years old and just started kindergarten.
 I believe Lucas was a gift from God and the reason for Wesley to continue to hope and pray that sometime in the near future that they find a cure.

 FA Indy Board

-Our board consists of 5 members.
+Our board consists of 5 members, all committed to finding a cure for Friedreich’s Ataxia.
 We meet quarterly to guide the business of FA Indy, Inc. Each member has an educated background and proven themselves successful in their professional careers.
 If at any time you would like to meet any of us, please call 317-528-0078 or email email@example.com